 Go pumpkin picking (and carving) – Spending the afternoon at the pumpkin patch, going on a hayride, and then heading home to decorate or carve the pumpkins in the evening is a perfect, low-cost fall date idea.
 Need some carving inspiration?
 Here are some ideas.

 Watch a football game – You don’t have to drop a small fortune on an NFL game.
 Head to your local high school and enjoy an evening under those Friday night lights.
 Most schools will appreciate the extra ticket sales, and you’ll probably be able to take advantage of a bake sale supporting the school, so buy that chocolate chip cookie (or two).

 Bake for others – Fall is prime baking season, and what better way to celebrate than baking for your friend, coworker, or neighbor?
 Recipes like these pumpkin spice cupcakes with cream cheese frosting and this gluten-free pumpkin bread are sure to be hits.
 I live next door to an older woman who I’ve often baked for.
 She eventually asked me over for dinner, and now I consider her a new friend of mine.
 Simple acts of kindness like bringing over a plate of sweet treats can go a long way.

 Run a fall 5K – There’s nothing better than running on a crisp morning as the leaves crunch underneath your feet.
 Make this fall a time to (literally) hit the ground running.
 Many cities offer Halloween-themed races or races with treats at the end like hot chocolate or a glass of wine.
-This site allows you to search for races near you.
+This site and this site allow you to search for races near you.